 This guidance relates to musicians playing as part of worship.
 Other circumstances, such as concerts given to the public should follow the guidance made available to the performing arts sector.

 Music should not be played at levels that make normal conversations difficult.
-This is because raised voices or shouting significantly increase the risk of transmission through aerosol and droplets.
+This is particularly important before the start or at the end of any service, where people may need to ask members of staff or others helping at the place of worship questions.
+This is because raised voices or shouting significantly increase the risk of transmission through aerosol and droplets, and even more so with the increased risks of transmission through the new variant.
 Where a band or recorded music is playing it is advisable to stress to those in attendance the importance of avoiding singing and organisers should consider the impact of the volume or sustained length of music on the likelihood that people will converse with raised voices.

 Congregational singing should not occur indoors.
 If appropriate worshippers can read hymns, songs, prayers or other texts in a lowered voice.
 Spoken responses should also be made quietly.

 Whilst physical distancing is an important part of preventing transmission of Coronavirus it is not enough alone to prevent all forms of airborne transmission.
-There is a growing body of evidence of the role that transmission by aerosol is playing in spreading the virus.
-Aerosol is the fine mist (as opposed to larger droplets) containing infectious particles that an infected person exhales.
+The virus is spread by aerosol which is the fine mist (as opposed to larger droplets) containing infectious particles that an infected person exhales.
 Without ventilation, this aerosol can concentrate in indoor areas.
 Two factors are key to this concentration, one is the rate at which aerosol is emitted and the other is time over which the activity takes place.
 Emissions are significantly affected by the volume at which an infected person might sing or speak.
 Evidence suggests that we emit 50 times more virus laden particles when we speak in a loud voice than when we don’t speak at all.

 These emissions will remain airborne in aerosol and concentrate over time.
 Face coverings will reduce but not eradicate the emission of infected aerosol so the longer the period spend together with an infected person in a poorly ventilated space the more the risk of transmission increases.

-However, in managing the transmission of the virus during the pandemic it might be appropriate to ask worshippers to dress so that windows and doors can be kept open.
-Where it is not possible to maximise natural ventilation places of worship should consider shortening activities held indoors.
+However, in managing the transmission of the virus during the pandemic it might be appropriate to ask worshippers to dress so that windows and doors can be kept open during the service to maximise the airflow.
+Where it is not possible to maximise natural ventilation places of worship should consider shortening activities.

 Natural ventilation via windows, doors or vents should therefore be used as far as possible.
 Where centralised or mechanical ventilation is present, re-circulatory systems should be adjusted to full fresh air, if this is not possible systems can be operated as normal, but should be supported by natural ventilation to avoid recirculating infected air.
 Where ventilation units have filters present ensure enhanced precautions are taken when changing filters.